SafeExamBrowser/seb-server-setup/docs/installation.rst

         $ docker-compose up -d

-6. Check if the containers are started and running with.
+6. Check if the containers are started and running.
 There should be two containers running; seb-server and seb-server-mariadb.
 You can also check the logs of individual container

     .. code-block:: bash